This dimension is part of the

 Component: Professional learning is collaborative, involving reflection and feedback

-Component: Professional learning is evidence-based and modelled on recognised best practice
+Component: Professional learning is evidence-based

 To see examples of how schools in Victoria are implementing the FISO dimension: Building practice excellence see: